Aleesin/node-10-express-performance/README.md

 ## Overview

-`data` endpoints pull from a JSON file, filter the JSON by a parameter in the endpoint, and return the resulting set.
+- `data` endpoints pull from a JSON file, filter the JSON by a parameter in the endpoint, and return the resulting set.

-`proxy` endpoints return the full JSON file.
+- `proxy` endpoints return the full JSON file.

-Each end point has a `stream` version and `promise` version.
+- Each end point has a `stream` version and `promise` version.

-All endpoints are `GET`s.
+- All endpoints are `GET`s.

-There is a `.paw` and `postman.json` file to run example requests in the `docs` directory.

-Routes are defined in [`/src/routes/AppRouter.js`](https://github.com/MattMorgis/node-10-express-performance/blob/master/src/routes/AppRouter.js)
+- Routes are defined in [`/src/routes/AppRouter.js`](https://github.com/MattMorgis/node-10-express-performance/blob/master/src/routes/AppRouter.js)

 ## Endpoints